GSA/digitalgov.gov/content/posts/2015/05/2015-05-07-monthly-theme-customer-service-in-the-federal-digital-space.md

   - awichman
 topics:
   - managing-digital
-  - Monthly Theme
+  - monthly-theme
   - customer-experience
-  - customer satisfaction
+  - customer-satisfaction
-  - customer service
+  - customer-service
 ---

 “The customer is king.”
 “The customer is always right.”